karma-coin/karmachain/docs/testnet-validator.md

 ```

 ### Create Stash and Controller Accounts
-- To start validating, you need to create two accounts - a `Stash account` and a `Controller account`.
+- To start validating, you need to create two accounts - a `Stash account` and a `Controller account`
 - The `Stash account` is where you keep most of your coins.
-It is the custodian of your staking funds.
+It is the custodian of your staking funds
-- The `Controller account` is used to start and stop validation.
+- The `Controller account` is used to start and stop validation
 - You can use any Substrate-compatible wallet to create these accounts.
 We recommend using the [polkadot.js extension](https://chrome.google.com/webstore/detail/polkadot%7Bjs%7D-extension/mopnmbcafieddcagagdcbnhejhlodfdd).
-Reffer to this guide [Create an Account using Polkadot JS Extension](https://www.youtube.com/watch?v=sy7lvAqyzkY) for more information on using the extension.
+Reffer to this guide [Create an Account using Polkadot JS Extension](https://www.youtube.com/watch?v=sy7lvAqyzkY) for more information on using the extension

 ## Request Coins for your bond
-- Join the Karma Coin [Testnet Telegram Channel](https://t.me/karmacoinapp/293).
+- Join the Karma Coin [Testnet Telegram Channel](https://t.me/karmacoinapp/293)
 - The basic accounting unit of Karmachain is `Karma Cents` (KCENTs).
-One million Karma Cents are 1 Karma Coin.
+One million Karma Cents are 1 Karma Coin
-- Share the public address of you `Stash account` and request testnet KCENTs for your bond.
+- Share the public address of you `Stash account` and request testnet KCENTs for your bond
-- Keep most of your funds in the `Stash account since it is meant to be the custodian of your staking funds and move some coins to your `Controller account`.
+- Keep most of your funds in the `Stash account since it is meant to be the custodian of your staking funds and move some coins to your `Controller account`

 ## Bond Karma Coins
 Follow these steps to set up your validator.